 It’s almost impossible to be on top of everything when so much is changing all the time.
 You need others to help you to keep up.
-Asking for help is a sign of being open; of having a learning mindset; and of being proactive.
-And don’t just ask your immediate colleagues, ask people outside of your work team, your organisation, your industry.
+Asking for help is a sign of being open, having a learning mindset, and being proactive.
+And don’t just ask your immediate colleagues; ask people outside your work team, your organisation, your industry.

 Asking for help is the core of an innovation mindset.

 When people ask you to help, make it a priority to respond.
 You can be helpful in any number of ways.
 For example: